Find a Western Exterminator near you

 Mud daubers are solitary wasps, which means they spend most of their time preparing nests and hunting for food for their young.
 Unlike social wasps, they don’t have a colony and are not aggressive about protecting their nests.
 If their nest is destroyed they will most likely build another one somewhere else.
 They mainly use their stingers for hunting prey.
 Mud daubers will only sting out of self-defense and can actually be beneficial for controlling other pests and spiders.

 If nests become unsightly or you fear the thought of any stinging insect buzzing around, their nests are easy to remove.
-Beware!
 Although mud daubers are not aggressive in defending their nests, other wasps may take over abandoned nests so it’s important to be sure you know what species of wasp you're dealing with before you remove it.
-If you need help with mud daubers, one of our licensed and certified stinging insect control specialists would be happy to provide you with a safe and effective solution.
+If you need help with mud daubers, one of our licensed and certified stinging insect control Technicians would be happy to provide you with a safe and effective solution.

 Paper wasps can easily be identified by the appearance of their inverted, umbrella-shaped nest that is held by a single comb.
 Unlike a hornet’s nest that is completely encased, a paper wasp’s nest is exposed.
 Common paper wasp species are the European paper wasp and the red wasp.